ABOUT USOur work online

 Abigail Ward is an award-winning curator, writer, DJ and project manager with over fifteen years' experience in the music industry and cultural sector.
 She specialises in Greater Manchester music history; community archives; music & disability; LGBT music culture; and digital storytelling.

-Her clients include: Manchester Pride, Manchester Academy, Drake Music, The Lowry, Red Bull Music Academy, Sabotage Times and Piccadilly Records.
+Her clients include: New Order, Manchester Pride, Manchester Academy, Drake Music, The Lowry, Red Bull Music Academy, Sabotage Times and Piccadilly Records.

 In 2008 she edited and co-designed the book: '1 Top Class Manager - the notebooks of Joy Division's manager 1978-80'.